dCache/dcache-book2/config-gplazma.md

 In addition, you need to have a file `/opt/glite/etc/vomses` containing your VO's VOMS server.

+Example:

-For DESY the file `/opt/glite/etc/vomses` should contain the entry
+For DESY the file **/opt/glite/etc/vomses **` should contain the entry

     "desy" "grid-voms.desy.de" "15104" "/C=DE/O=GermanGrid/OU=DESY/CN=host/grid-voms.desy.de" "desy" "24"

 The first entry “desy” is the real name or a nickname of your VO. “grid-voms.desy.de” is the hostname of the VOMS server.
 The number “15104” is the port number the server is listening on.
 The forth entry is the DN of the server's VOMS certificate.
 The fifth entry, “desy”, is the VO name and the last entry is the globus version number which is not used anymore and can be omitted.

 Use the command `voms-proxy-init -voms` to create a VOMS proxy with VO “desy”.

      voms-proxy-init -voms desy
     Enter GRID pass phrase: